djparentx/Script-Installers/README.md

 # Script Installers
 You only need run one of the scripts, choose the install destination by script.
+They are self-deleting when finished.

 ## Script Installer (Tools)
 - Installs Wi-Fi Manager and BT Manager to /opt/system